 Hoshi

 Most AI coding tools give you a chat window and leave you to copy-paste context in.
-Hoshi is different: it has direct access to your project graph, memory bank, and research pipeline.
-When you ask it to create a feature, it writes to the database.
+Hoshi is different: it reads the product surface directly.
+The roadmap, the linked design docs, the memory bank, the research pipeline: all of it is context that Hoshi can access through the same MCP tools that every other agent shares.
+When you ask Hoshi to create a feature, it writes to the project graph.
 When the research agent finds something relevant, Hoshi surfaces it proactively.
-The assistant is wired into the system, not bolted on.
+Chat is one communication channel.
+The product artifacts you already maintain are the richest source of context.

 What's Built